The Gunks (short for Shawangunks) is one of the premier climbing areas in the country. Located near New Paltz, NY

 in New Paltz, and The 1812 House

 opened in the spring of 2015, and will be open from spring through late fall.
+It is located on Route 299 just a half-mile before Rt 44/55, in Gardiner.
 Book reservations online here

 in Rosendale, ~7 miles from New Paltz, has flat, grassy tent sites with picnic tables, showers, and there is plenty of hot water for dishes.
 The owner, Bill, makes it a point to enforce quiet hours (11pm to 7am).
 Other privately owned campgrounds are charging 3x what Bill charges.
 He also has full hookups for those with RVs or just wanting some electricity.
 His monthly rate is the best in the area, by far.